 - Flax and almond seeds have omega-three fatty acids that slow down the digestion of fat in the body.

 Fat absorption is a complex process, unlike absorption of carbs, proteins, vitamins, and minerals.
 However, this doesn’t mean our bodies don’t need to absorb fat and manage weight; you should stop the processes.
-Instead, follow the four methods above that will improve your fat absorption so you can avoid fat malabsorption syndrome that can cause significant damage to your health.
+Instead, discuss with your healthcare provider the four methods above that could improve your fat absorption so you can avoid fat malabsorption syndrome that can cause significant damage to your health.

 Remember that a proper diet is not everything you need.
 Supplement it with this 20 Min Full Body Workout at Home challenge!